-“The control system in the truck or coach senses if the driver is accelerating too hard, if the driver’s foot moves too quickly from the accelerator to the brake or if the vehicle is in too low a gear.
+“The control system in the truck or coach senses if the driver is accelerating too hard.
+Especially if the driver’s foot moves too quickly from the accelerator to the brake or if the vehicle is in too low a gear.
 This information is displayed on the screen for the driver as a reminder of what eco-driving is all about.”

 The next step is to incorporate map data and GPS.
 While drivers can plan for eventualities they can see in front of them, in heavy vehicles, it is advantageous with substantially better forward planning than that.

-“By incorporating map data and GPS, the driver can be provided advance information of such items as an upcoming roundabout or a lowering of the speed limit from 90 to 70 km/h,” says Guillaume Vernet.
+“By incorporating map data and GPS, the driver can be provided advance information of such items.
+Especially as an upcoming roundabout or a lowering of the speed limit from 90 to 70 km/h,” says Guillaume Vernet.
 “The screen informs the driver that it is time to ease off the accelerator and engage engine braking.”